 While numeral recognition is not a mathematics skill in and of itself, it serves as a gateway skill to formal mathematics.
 In that regard, it is analogous to a child's ability to recognize letters as a means of accessing the written code.
-Just as letter-naming accuracy and speed are good predictors of a child's ability to benefit from typical reading instruction, numeral recognition may be a similar predictor in early screening of students for possible difficulties in mathematics.
-Thus while numeral recognition may not be a critical focus of mathematical instruction, it may serve as an indicator of risk for later failure in mathematics.
+Just as letter-naming accuracy and speed are good predictors of a child's ability to benefit from typical reading instruction, numeral recognition may be a similar predictor in early screening of students for possible difficulties in mathematical instruction, it may serve as an indicator of risk for later failure in mathematics.
 Children begin to learn about the written symbol system for numerals before they enter school; thus a screening measure assessing numeral recognition could be a valuable tool to identify at-risk students as they enter kindergarten.